Symbian9/qmapshack-doc-wiki/DocGisHowToSaveYourWork.md

 ```

-When browsing through maps, QMapShack maintains a local tile cache.
+When browsing through maps, QMapShack maintains a local **tile cache**.
 This has limited life time and is automagically rebuilt if missing ###### confirmation requested ####.
 It may contain some hundreds MB.
 Consider to exclude the tile cache from backup.

 X#### Looks like #### they are located in a hidden directory